 Next, you'll want to soak the kernels in alcohol to make noyaux.
 Soaking over a period of several months allows enough time for you to extract all the aroma and flavor from the kernels.

 Apricot Kernels and Safety

 Many traditional almond-flavored liqueurs are made with stone fruit kernels and apricot pits.
 And noyaux, as well as Amaretto, are traditionally made with pits from stone fruit.
 Further, stone fruit pits themselves are a critical part of many traditional recipes for Italian amaretti as well as the Middle Eastern seasoning mahleb.

 Noyaux is made in country kitchens throughout France.
 Moreover, cooks use the pits of stonefruits not only in extracts but also in pastries and as seasonings.

 But there's something else you should consider: Apricot kernels, noyaux, and the pits of stone fruit contain plant poisons.

 Apricot kernels, apple seeds, and cherry pits all contain small amounts of amygdalin, which is a precursor to cyanide.
 As a result, homemade noyaux will also contain amygdalin

 But, as Paracelsus wrote, "The dose makes the poison."

 Authorities estimate that eating up to 2 apricot kernels daily is safe (5).
-Assuming all of the amygdalin in this noyaux recipe .
-Each teaspoon of homemade almond extract would contain the equivalent of about 1/3 of an apricot kernel.
-Considering that’s further spread out over an entire recipe which may feed six or more.
+Assuming all of the amygdalin in this noyaux recipe.
+Each teaspoon of homemade almond extract would contain the equivalent of about ⅓ of an apricot kernel.
+Considering that's further spread out over an entire recipe that may feed six or more.

 So where does that leave us in terms of safety?
 Use small amounts only, and keep it away from children (as well as anyone else who might mistakenly drink it).
 Or simply appreciate it as a novel recipe.